 Hard inquiries do affect credit scores and appear on credit reports.
 And while soft inquiries don’t affect credit, they may appear on your credit reports.
 So how long are hard and soft credit inquiries visible to lenders?

 Hard credit inquiries will remain on your credit report for up to two years.
-The credit bureau will remove the hard credit check from your credit report after those two years.
-However, hard inquiries will only affect your credit score for a few months afterward—up to one year.
+The credit bureau will remove the hard credit check from your report after those two years.
+However, hard inquiries will only affect your FICO score for a few months afterward—up to one year.
 If you undergo multiple inquiries within a short period, the damage to your credit will be more significant.

 A soft inquiry does not usually appear on a credit report.
 If you notice a soft inquiry on your credit report, rest easy knowing that your credit score will not change as a result.
-You can expect soft inquiries to disappear from a credit report within two years.
+You can expect soft inquiries to disappear from a credit profile within two years.

 What if There Is an Inaccurate Inquiry on My Credit Report?